 7.7 Business Ratios

-READ MORE Brewery Business Plan Example
+READ MORE Call Center Business Plan Example

 Table of business ratios follows.
 A comparison of Industry standard ratios is provided based on Standard Industrial Classification code, 8741, Management Services.